psazdar142/storefront_api/README.md

 ## Getting Started

+1.)
 This project utilizes postgres and yarn, so be sure to have both **installed** on your machine.
 In addition, create two empty databases with the following names.

 - postgres
 - postgres_test

-Next, navigate to the .env file and fill in the approriate fields to setup the project with your database and security settings.
-Below is a reference to the file to assist in setting it up.
+2.)
+Next, create a ".env" file in the root of the project and copy the text below to begin configuring the server, database, and security settings.

 POSTGRES_HOST=localhost